PSI-TAMU/PhysioCGM/README.md

         - zephyr
         - cgm.csv
       - c1s02
+    - processed
+      - c1s01
+        - 0.pkl
+        - 1.pkl
+        - 2.pkl
+        - ...
+      - c1s02

 ### Preprocessing
-After downloading all the data and placed in the file structure mentioned above, please run the following command for data preprocessing.
+After downloading the raw data and placed in the file structure mentioned above, one can run the following command for data preprocessing (if not download the processed folder).
 ```
 python preprocess.py --subject_id <subject_id>
 ```
 This process will combine the multimodal data for each subject, aligning it based on the CGM data segments.
 The processed data will be saved in the ```./dataset/processed/<subject_id>``` directory, where each file corresponds to a specific CGM segment.

 Please note that the processing time may be significant.
-Alternatively, you can contact [mtseng@tamu.edu](mailto:rgutier@cse.tamu.edu) to request direct access to the pre-processed data.

 ## Data
 For each processed data, it is saved in a json format that contains multimodal signals within a recorded cgm section (a 5-minute window).
 In detail, it includes: